 4. Check if your removal company will disassemble furniture

 This is a service that most removal companies offer, but make sure they do before they turn up on the day.
-If this is something that you require, mention it to them, and which items you would like to be disassembled, during your pre-move survey, so they can include it in your quote and will arrive prepared, with sufficient time, on your moving day.
+If this is something that you require be sure to tell them and to state which items you would like to be disassembled during your pre-move survey, so they can include it in your quote and will arrive with sufficient time and equipment on your moving day.

 5. Have appliances professionally disconnected